I jolt awake at 2 am. I don’t look at the clock.

 Is It Estrogen?

-Really I blame estrogen.
-I have nothing against estrogen, and this theory is just that: a theory based on tracking my menstrual cycle and my sleep.
-It seems that when I have an estrogen surge, my body does crazy things; one being to react like it has been plugged into an electrical socket.
+At this point I’m blaming estrogen.
+Based on tracking my menstrual cycle and my sleep, I have a theory.
+When I have an estrogen surge, my body does crazy things; one being to react like it has been plugged into an electrical socket.

 Couldn’t Someone Have Mentioned Menopausal Sleep Problems?

-The other important thing I have determined: perimenopause can cause sleep disturbances.
-Not exactly earth shattering, but it would have been really helpful if one of the many medical professionals I have consulted over the last 7 years had told me this was a possibility.
-They were able to rule out sleep disorders, but no one thought, or perhaps knew, to mention that sleep disturbance if often a symptom of perimenopause.
+The other important thing I’ve determined: perimenopause can cause sleep disturbances.
+Not exactly earth shattering, but it would have been really helpful if one of the many medical professionals I’ve consulted over the last 7 years had told me this was a possibility.
+They were able to rule out all kinds of thing but no one thought, or perhaps knew, to mention that sleep disturbance if often a symptom of perimenopause.

 I didn’t think I needed to worry about menopause and sleep until I had actually achieved menopause.
 Turns out sleep quality can be impacted long before your last menstrual period.